Winning the Battles against Ourselves and the Stars

 But maybe not?

-And despite the businesslike usage of iPhones and other gadgets, they became yet another way to remain connected.
+And despite the businesslike usage of smartphones and other gadgets, they became yet another way to remain connected.
 It all feels very important at the time.
 But taking a step back, how much if it is really necessary?
 How much of it is just away to pass time?
 Some of it may be essential, but exactly how much?
 How much of it is to get that electromagnetic "hit" to which many people have become habituated?

 I can't tell others what to do.
 I have my own issues to work on.
 And different people are on different levels with different needs.
 What works well for one is a disaster for another, and so on.